Alaska mayor vetoes LGBTQ anti-discrimination protections

 Supporters of the measure were planning to hold a vigil Friday night in Fairbanks.

 Among them is Hayden Nevill, who said the veto “gives our neighbors a license to treat us poorly.”
+He said in a statement to the newspaper that the new law is supported by a majority of residents.

+“The arguments against the ordinance were based on fear and misunderstanding,” Nevill wrote.
+“It’s disheartening that Mr. Matherly has chosen to legitimize fear instead of legitimizing people.”

+The vetoed ordinance was modeled after local laws in Juneau, Alaska’s capital, and the southeast community of Sitka.